-The HRRL beamline was alignment using a laser beam as shown in Figure 2.3.
+The HRRL beamline was aligned using a laser beam placed as shown in Figure 2.3.
 The gun of the HRRL was removed so that the laser beam from a laser placed on a table in the experimental side of the HRRL cell would be directed into the cavity.
 The mirrors were mounted to the holders with horizontal and vertical adjustments.
+The laser was first adjust with two mirrors on the laser table and focused two focusing lenses.
+Two mirrors one in the experimental side one at the side of the linac reflected beam to the center of the linac.

 The laser beam was shot through the center of the HRRL cavity and the geometrical center of the 0 degree beamline magnets (quadrupoles Q1~Q6, first dipole D1) downstream were aligned according the laser beam.
-The laser beam was reflected by a mirror mounted on a rotator that reflected the beam precisely, by 90°, to the 90 degree beamline and the quadrupole magnets in the 90 degree beamline was aligned.
-Two irises were placed at the end of the 90 degree beamline and aligned to this laser as well.
-Another laser was mounted on the wall in the experimental cell side and aligned so that its laser beam would pass through
+The laser beam was reflected by a mirror mounted on a rotator that reflected the beam by 90° to the 90 degree beamline and the quadrupole magnets in the 90 degree beamline was aligned according to it.